regata-jinr/Measurements.Core/README.md

 ### Session

 Session is the whole measurement process.
 In the frame of one session you able to controll certain detectors and samples.
-You can create few session and measure different samples on different detectors.
+You can create few session and measure different samples on diffeMULTICHANNELrent detectors.

 ### SessionControllerSingleton